1758310694/Stable-Diffusion-Mindat/README.md

 **We do NOT hold the copyright of the original images**, and no rights beyond the original Mindat image licenses are granted to end users.

 Source: https://www.mindat.org

+## Acknowledgement
+The mineral images used in this project are sourced from [mindat.org](https://mindat.org), copyright belongs to the original photographers.The dataset used in this project for model training is for academic research only.